xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

 Next Steps
 ++++++++++

-.. list-table:: Project structure
-  :header-rows: 1

-  * - Project
-    - File
-    - Description
-  * - module_modbus_tcp
-    - ``modbus_tcp.h``
-    - Header file containing the APIs for the Modbus TCP component
-  * - app_modbus_tcp
-    - ``app_modbus_tcp.xc``
-    - File containing main() function for the application.
-Also contains Modbus call-back functions implementation.
+   * Try connecting the coils and registers in the app code to show other values.
+For example, a Read register command from Modbus Master should always read a specific address from the memory.
+   * Review the modbus application code, in ``app_modbus_tcp``, and review the code in the modbus module itself, ``module_modbus_tcp.
+Refer to the documentation for the modubus component module to review the API details and usage.

-The ``module_modbus_tcp`` has an in-built Ethernet and TCP Server components.
+   * The ``module_modbus_tcp`` has an in-built Ethernet and TCP Server components.
 It uses the ``sc_ethernet`` and ``sc_xtcp`` xSOFTip to receive Modbus commands over TCP.

-Try connecting the coils and registers to show other values.
-For example, a Read register command from Modbus Master should always read a specific address from the memory.
+Review the documentation for the ``Layer 2 Ethernet MAC`` and ``Ethernet/TCP Module`` items in the xSOFTip Browser pane.
+   * Review other industrial communications IP, including the ``CAN Bus Module`` and the ``RS485 Transceiver Component`` in the xSOFTip Browser.